 And once the dry ingredients are combined, you're done!
 How easy was that?

-I like to bake this cake in a non-stick removable bottom angel food pan.
-It creates a really pretty cake that is also easy to release once baked. (this link goes to Amazon where I am compensated on products sold at no cost to the consumer)
+I like to bake this cake in a 10" non-stick removable bottom angel food pan.
+It creates a really pretty cake that is also easy to release once baked.

 Even though the pan is non-stick, I do spray it with some baking spray for added insurance!

-Then smooth the “batter balls” out with a spatula, top with raspberries, raw almonds, and bake!
+Then smooth the "batter balls" out with a spatula, top with raspberries, raw almonds, and bake!
 You can also substitute the raspberries with other fruits too.